verwey92/NextGen/README.md

 # NextGen

 Discord Bot

 ## Command List

-!fetch_messages @username will scan the server and return the number of messages the target user has sent in the server over the last 30 days.
+'!usermessages @username'

+'!fetch_messages #channelname'

+'!voice_stats' Will track user join and leave events from voice chats in the server.
+Command will return total users who entered the voice chats and the average time spent for all users.

 ## Re-Deploy Function Docs: